 Excerpting is the process of identifying meaningful content in your qualitative data, selecting, and then tagging the section with any number of appropriate codes (and any associated weights/ratings).
 This process is the heart of the work you will do with your texts to prepare for qualitative or mixed methods analysis.
 This video shows how to create and code excerpts and how Dedoose makes the process easy and efficient.

 This video gives a special look at importing, excerpting, and synching transcripts to video and audio in Dedoose.
 Distinct from working with documents, you will learn to move along the stream's timeline of a stream, zoom, and excerpt and tag clips.
-Finally, where you have (or wish to create) transcripts, see how to synch this text to excerpts so you have both the clip and the text when you hit an excerpt in a search.
+Where you have (or wish to create) transcripts, see how to synch this text to excerpts so you have both the clip and the text when you hit an excerpt in a search.
+Lastly, learn how to code image files within Dedoose

 Dedoose automatically generates a range of informative and interactive data visualizations to assist in the discovery and exploration of important patterns in your qualitative and mixed methods data.
 In the rich and complex social world, the relations between peoples' characteristics and the ideas they communicate can be obscured.
 See how the Dedoose charts, tables, and plots facilitate your exploration and representation of your data and then how to export to Word or Excel for use in presentations and manuscripts.